In this article:

 However, do not throw food away, even junk food.
 You can load a box and donate it to a homeless shelter, or simply pass by an area where homeless people are.
 You will declutter your diet and feed someone in need.

-5. Snooze and distress
+5. Snooze and De-Stress

-Chronically sleep-deprived people, like those working night shifts, tend to have lower metabolic rates, heightened appetites, and sugar cravings.
+Your sleep and stress levels affect your hormones and appetite.
+(8) Chronically sleep-deprived people, like those working night shifts, tend to have lower metabolic rates, heightened appetites, and sugar cravings.

 They often replenish their low energy from lack of sleep with fast-acting sugar boosts from candy, soda, and sweetened coffee.